 Good Practice Customer Charter

-The Good Practice Customer Charter is a minumum standard required by members of our trade association, the CCTA.
-We are fully compliant with the Charter and in many cases go significantly further, such our 50% interest cap compared to the 100% charged by most comparable lenders.
+The Good Practice Customer Charter is a standard set by the CCTA.
+We are voluntarily fully compliant with the Charter and in many cases go significantly further, such our 50% interest cap compared to the 100% charged by most comparable lenders.

 Keeping to This Charter